cormullion/PhilipsHue.jl/README.md

     B = PhilipsHueBridge("", "")
     initialize(B, devicetype="test developer", username="yourusername")

 where "yourusername" must be at least 10 characters long.
-You'll have to run to the bridge and hit the button:
+You'll have to run to the bridge and hit the button (or perhaps you can hit the button then try to initialize within 10 seconds, I haven't tried that):

     Trying to get the IP address of the Philips bridge...
     Trying to register test developer and yourusername to the bridge at 192.168.1.111...